larymak/Python-project-Scripts/MachineLearning Projects/Heart-Disease-Prediction/README.md

      There are many causes of heart disease, this project is to use Neural networks to predict hearnt attack in advance to prevent high righ risk of failure.

-Note: The mail pupose of this project implementation in to understand the working of Neural Networks.
+Note: The main purpose of this project implementation is to understand the working of Neural Networks.